Progress report for GW19-198

 Department of Land Resources and Environmental Sciences student colloquium – April 29th 2020, online hosted by MSU

-The outcomes of this project will be seen next year after harvest data starts coming in.
-However the power of big data in farming should enable much greater efficiency of inputs into farm systems.
-Currently we are mostly directing our efforts towards seed inputs, but the methods of on farm precision experimentation can easily be geared towards manure or other organically approved nitrogen inputs.
+The outcomes of this project will be seen this fall after harvest data is collected.
+However, the power of big data in farming should enable much greater efficiency of inputs into farm systems.
+Currently we are directing our efforts towards seed inputs, but the methods of on farm precision experimentation can easily be geared towards manure or other organically approved inputs.
 There is a large degree of over-nitrification of the landscape and so reducing these inputs could go a long way to reducing pollutants from farming.
+The findings can be applied to seeding rates in non-organic systems too, to employ integrated weed management techniques and reduce chemical use and increase yields where appropriate.
 As well, these methods should improve efficiencies on organic farms, thereby improving economic returns and yields which would further encourage organic development overall over its less sustainable conventional counterpart.